Can Male & Female Axolotls Live Together? Must-Read!

 Opposite-Sex Axolotls Will Definitely Breed

-If you keep a male and female axolotl in the same tank, they will breed once they reach maturity—it’s just a matter of when.
-The challenge is that many people buy juvenile axolotls without knowing their sex.
+If you keep a male and female axolotl in the same tank, as soon as both mature, breeding is almost certain, it’s just a matter of time.
+The problem is that many people do not know the sex of their juvenile axolotls when they buy them.

 How Big Can the Size Difference Be for Axolotls Living Together?